SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

   ![Image](../figures/exercise.PNG){width="1000"}
 </figure>

-If you need a fresh up on any deep learning topic in general throughout the course, we recommend to find the relevant chapter in the [deep learning](https://www.deeplearningbook.org/) book by Ian Goodfellow, Yoshua Bengio and Aaron Courville (can also be found in the literature folder).
-It is absolutely not necessary to be good at deep learning to pass this course as the focus on all the software needed to get deep learning models into production.
+If you need a fresh-up on any deep learning topic in general throughout the course, we recommend to find the relevant chapter in the [deep learning](https://www.deeplearningbook.org/) book by Ian Goodfellow, Yoshua Bengio and Aaron Courville (can also be found in the literature folder).
+It is absolutely not necessary to be good at deep learning to pass this course as the focus is on all the software needed to get deep learning models into production.
 However, it is important to have a basic understanding of the concepts.

 ### ❔ Exercises